Using EAP Services in HR Policy Documentation: An Australian Guide

 Aligning EAP Policy With Compliance Requirements

-Employees said that they felt more comfortable accessing the EAP once the adjustment was implemented.
-From the perspective of Human Resources, it was seen that managers were more frequently discussing health support, and there were less enquiries for explanation.
-Despite the fact that information on individual use was kept confidential, the new policy wording contributed to the development of trust and brought all employees of the firm closer together.
+The alteration was adopted, and employees reported that they felt better at ease while contacting the Employee Assistance Program (EAP).
+After looking at the situation from the point of view of Human Resources, it was seen that managers were having more regular conversations about health assistance, and there were less inquiries for explanation.
+In spite of the fact that information on individual use was kept hidden, the new policy language helped to contribute to the establishment of trust and drew all of the employees of the company closer together.

 Including Scope and Limitations in Policy